Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 upgrade the toolbox to the new version.

-After a manual installation on OSX, Windows or Linux via `DownloadPsychtoolbox`, Psychtoolbox-3 can be updated to the latest version by typing the following Matlab command:
+After a manual installation on OSX, Windows or Linux via `DownloadPsychtoolbox`, Psychtoolbox-3 can be updated to the latest version by typing the following command:

     >> UpdatePsychtoolbox